Skip to content

 How you can help: Buy organic vitamins and vegan supplements

-Ethical shoppers can buy organic vitamins.
+Ethical shoppers can buy organic supplements UK consumers can trust.
 Organic vitamins are better for the environment, as organic produce is grown without the use of harsh chemicals that damage our ecosystems.
 Moreover, several studies have found that organic crops are more nutritious, so organic vitamins may also be more effective.
 Organic vitamins, such as organic Vitamin E, may even be more bioavailable than some forms of synthetic Vitamin E. Speak to your GP about the use of both organic vitamins and synthetic supplements, as bioavailability is affected by many other physiological factors.
+The Soil Association provides guidance on what organic certification means for supplements and health products.

-Buy organic vitamins from ethical brands to avoid dodgy brands such as Bayer, and its subsidiaries who use harmful pesticides, fungicides and insecticides and produce genetically modified crops.
+Buy organic vitamins from ethical brands to avoid unethical corporations such as Bayer, and its subsidiaries who use harmful pesticides, fungicides and insecticides and produce genetically modified crops.

 There’s no need to cut vitamins and supplements out from your diet, particularly if you are vegan or vegetarian.
-Finding vegan supplements is important for those wanting to invest their money into ethical and sustainable products and brands.
-Fortunately, many organic vitamins are also vegan, so you don’t have to choose between the two!
+Finding the best vegan vitamins UK consumers can rely on is important for those wanting to invest their money into ethical and sustainable products and brands.
+Fortunately, many organic vitamins are also vegan, so you don’t have to choose between the two.
+Choosing organic vegan supplements is the most comprehensive ethical choice.

 Are all supplements vegan?

 There are many animal-derived ingredients used in traditional supplements that make the products unsuitable for vegans, such as collagen and gelatine.
-Some of the nutrients themselves, including Vitamin D3, Vitamin B12, and Vitamin A, may also be sourced from animal products.
+Some of the nutrients themselves, including Vitamin D3, Vitamin B12, and Vitamin A, may also be sourced from animal products in some formulations.
+Vegan Vitamin D3 UK options are increasingly available — traditionally, D3 was sourced from sheep’s lanolin, but plant-based D3 derived from lichen is now widely available and equally effective.

 We have already highlighted that vegan supplements are much better for animal welfare than non-vegan products.
 But what about their environmental impact?
 Most people are now aware of the detrimental impact that the meat and fish industries have on our planet.
 Choose vegan supplements to reduce your role in contributing to issues such as deforestation and overfishing.
-And if they’re organic too… well, even better!
+When looking for cruelty-free vitamins UK consumers can trust, Cruelty Free International’s Leaping Bunny certification provides independently verified assurance that no animal testing has occurred at any stage of production.

 Our research findings: The rise of vegan supplements and persisting animal welfare issues

-Good news!
-Our latest research into the vitamins sector revealed that many brands are now offering vegan supplements!
+Our latest research into the vitamins sector revealed that many brands are now offering vegan supplements.
 If you want to support your health, you no longer have to compromise your ethics.

-Several brands in our Ethical Vitamins & Supplements Ratings Table offer vegan supplements certified by The Vegan Society.
+Several brands in our Ethical Vitamins & Supplements comparison table offer vegan supplements certified by The Vegan Society.
 The Vegan Society certification confirms the product is not only suitable for vegans, but is also free from animal testing.
-This includes Doctor Agon and Viridian, which have attained our Ethical Accreditation.
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have been independently verified to meet our ethical benchmark across all criteria.
+This includes Fushi Wellbeing, Neal’s Yard Remedies, Doctor Agon and Viridian — all of which appear in the green section of our Ethical Vitamins & Supplements comparison table.
+Find out more about the benefits of Ethical Accreditation.

 The growing availability of vegan supplements is also important as our research found that many brands are still testing their products on animals.
 For instance, Bayer, the parent company of Berocca, Redoxon, and Sanatogen, operates its own animal testing lab and features on PETA’s list of companies that test on animals.
 Bayer also owns a subsidiary once known as Monsanto, who produce genetically modified crops and the infamous glyphosate-herbicide, Roundup.